ohbendy/Python-scripts-for-Glyphs/README.md

 ##Show flipped components:
 ![](Flippedcomponents.png)

 21/02/16 Composite glyphs inherit anchors from any components.
 Flipping components means that for example, top anchors end up at the bottom or right-side anchors end up on the left.
 This plugin will highlight any flipped components with a pink outline, and flipped components with anchors in orange, so you can manually define explicit anchors in such composites.
 Compatible with Glyphs 2.3 and later.
-Use with Report flipped components macro below.
+Use with 'report flipped components' macro below.

 ##Report flipped components: